Skip to main content

 • Get the API server endpoint.
 You can find the API server endpoint in the Details section of the cluster in the AWS console.

-• Add the DNS configuration created in the previous step, the API server endpoint, the domainSuffix, domainFilters, region and email to the values.yaml that we'll use to install APL:
+• Add the DNS configuration created in the previous step, the API server endpoint, the domainSuffix, domainFilters, region and email to the values.yaml file:

 tee values.yaml<<EOF